mo3sw/Covid-19DashBoard/README.md

 ## Models

-I have decided to go with two model one which held the country information and the other which will hold the daily cases of the corona virus with a foriegn key to the country table.
+I have decided to go with two model design which held the country information and the other which will hold the daily cases of the corona virus with a foriegn key to the country table.
 The following diagram might help:
 ![ER diagram](image.png)

+This design will reduce or eliminate data redundancy in the database.

 ## Controllers